vhscom/after-dark/README.md

 #### 404 Page

 Linkrot can be embarrassing.
-If you forget to set your [page aliases](https://gohugo.io/content-management/urls/#aliases) when moving content around, or sipmly fat-finger a <kbd>CTRL+V</kbd> when sharing a link, don't send your users packing.
-After Dark includes a 404 page.
-Use it to encourage users to stick around when resources can't be located by redirecting users to `domain.example/404.html` where `domain.example` is your `baseURL` or `localhost:1313` if running locally with `hugo serve`.
+If you forget to set your [page aliases](https://gohugo.io/content-management/urls/#aliases) or sipmly fat-finger a URL, don't send your users packing.
+After Dark includes an engaging 404 page which links back to your homepage.
+Use it to encourage users to stick around when resources can't be located by redirecting them to `404.html` when a page can't be found.

 To customize the provided 404 page create a `404.html` in your site `layouts` directory and let [Hugo's Lookup Order](https://gohugo.io/templates/lookup-order/) do the rest.